libffcv/ffcv/docs/making_dataloaders.rst

   :ref:`Making custom transforms <Making custom transforms>` guide.

-The following shows an example of a full pipeline for a vector field starts with the field decoder, :class:`NDArrayDecoder`, followed by conversion to ``torch.Tensor``, and custom transform implemented as a :class:`torch.nn.Module` that adds Gaussian noise to each vector:
+The following shows an example of a full pipeline for a vector field starts with the field decoder, :class:`NDArrayDecoder`, followed by conversion to ``torch.Tensor``, and a custom transform implemented as a :class:`torch.nn.Module` that adds Gaussian noise to each vector:

 .. code-block:: python